 Childcare

 If you enjoy being around children and don’t mind working flexible hours, this could be the role for you.
-You could look after children for a couple of days a week (either in your own home or in the children’s home) whilst their parents work, or on occasional evenings and weekends.
+You could look after children for a couple of days a week (either in your own home or in the child’s home) whilst their parents work, or on evenings and weekends.

 3. Driving